about-rlc-main-art

 Opened in Fall 2009 was the the 20,000-square-feet Coal Mine Training Center.
 It includes operational coal mining equipment and a mock mine with movable walls and other components.
 The following year, the adjacent Mine Rescue and Fire Training Facility was completed.

 A new shooting range, built for concealed carry and other firearms training, was constructed in 2013.
-In 2014, an addition to the Art program facility, located in the Theatre building, was completed.
+In 2014, an addition to the Art program facility, located in the Learning Resource Center, was completed.
 In 2015, the Fire Rescue training facility was established.

 Historical Texts